 Professionals consistently expressed concern about the rigour of assessments of prospective special guardians.
-In particular, they consider that the 26 weeks statutory timeframe has resulted in rushed assessments and in some cases, premature decisions on the suitability of the special guardian.
-They felt that with more time and better forms, they could undertake assessments that were both more thorough and child-focused but also more sensitive to the experience of the special guardians.
-Varied practice was reported by the professionals in relation to whether the courts were willing to extend the statutory timeframe for assessment.
-These issues have been highlighted in the recent case of Re- $P-S^{104}$.
+In particular, they considered that the 26-week statutory timeframe has resulted in rushed assessments and in some cases, premature decisions on the suitability of the special guardian.

+Varied practice was reported by the professionals between courts as to the possibility of being able to request and obtain an extension to the proceedings.

 Views were divided on the use of care orders to enable prospective special guardians to live with the child whilst being assessed under S24 of the fostering regulations.
-They recognised that a care order might be seen as a way of enabling the child to live with the prospective special guardians for that period of assessment with a view to early discharge should the placement be deemed a viable long term.
-However, children's service personnel voiced multiple concerns about the difficulties, particularly the costs involved, and difficulty of bringing the case back to court to discharge the care order and make an SGO.
+Professionals recognised that a care order might be seen as a way of enabling the child to live with the prospective special guardians for that period of assessment with a view to early discharge should the placement be deemed a viable long term.
+However, children's service personnel voiced multiple concerns, including the costs involved, and difficulty of bringing the case back to court to discharge the care order and make an SGO.